-5.4 Example of Fine Grain Component Selection
+5.4 Example of Fine Grain Selection

-We employed cluster centers obtained from the experiment to create an index structure for use as an example to select the most suitable software component.
+We employed cluster centers from Table 1 to build a cluster index to enhance component searching and selection.
 Suppose X denotes a software component requirement matrix, which matches cluster center SC19, this cluster encompasses SC16, SC17, SC18, SC19, and SC20.
-Table 2 shows the results of most suitable software component selection from Equation 3 having different degrees of significance on structural, functional, and behavioral properties.
+Table 6 shows the results of most suitable software component selection from Equation 3 having different degrees of significance on structural, functional, and behavioral properties.
+Consequently, software developers can selectively apply the retrieved component or components that fit their respective purpose and application.